gauravxlokhande/Salesforce-Documentation/Javascript-for-Salesforce-Developers-Lwc-Components-5.md

 # Console Methods in JS:

+## JavaScript provides a set of built-in methods that you can use to interact with the console in your web browser's developer tools or in server-side JavaScript environments.
+These methods are useful for debugging, logging, and providing feedback during development.

 1. console.log(): Prints a message or an object to the console.
 This is one of the most commonly used console methods for debugging.

 ```